philosolog/pycord-template/README.md

 # What is this?
-A template repository that I'll use for my future Python-based Discord bot creations.
+A template repository that I made for my Python-based Discord bot creations.
 Feel free to use it as you wish.

 Suggestions and improvements are greatly appreciated!
 # Usage